A Wander around the Hualien Countryside

 Situated at the foot of Liyu Mountain, Liyu Lake is located in Chinan Village, Shoufeng Township, and got its name exactly from Liyu Mountain to its east.
 In recent years, Liyu Lake has gained increasing attention because of the annually Red-faced Rubber Duck event and fabulous night fountain shows, making it a must-visit spot in Hualien.

 With the well-designed cycling path and campsites around it, Liyu Lake is a perfect destination for recreational and family activities.
 Also, you can try out the local specialty, the Live Jumping Prawns, and enjoy a slower pace of life.

 Every August to September is the flowering season of daylilies on Liushishi Mountain.
 Visitors can stand at any of the pavilions to admire the vast field of golden daylily flowers, or look down on the scenic East Rift Valley.

 During the flowering season, Liushishi Mountain is the most crowded and traffic controls will be in place.
 For those who want to explore the tranquil charm of the mountain, we strongly recommend visiting in winter.
 The field of bright yellow rapeseed flowers blanketed the Rift Valley will leave you with unforgettable memories.

-Once nicknamed as "Little Shanghai," Lintian Mountain Forestry Center (known as "Morisaka" in Japanese) was the fourth largest forestry center in Taiwan, next to Basianshan, Alishan and Taipingshan.
+Once nicknamed as "Little Shanghai," Lintianshan Forestry Culture Park (known as "Morisaka" in Japanese) was the fourth largest forestry center in Taiwan, next to Basianshan, Alishan and Taipingshan.

 As time goes on, its glorious past has gradually faded.
 However, relics such as lumbering tools, old firefighting apparatus/equipment and other historical documents are well-preserved and displayed in Lintian Mountain Forestry Culture and History Center, showcasing the once-thriving history of forestry.